Paige Williams (author)

 Paige Williams is an American journalist and author.
 She is a staff writer at The New Yorker.
 Williams held a Nieman Fellowship at Harvard, and her work has won a National Magazine Award for feature writing.
 She has served as editor of Nieman Storyboard and has taught classes in narrative writing for the Nieman Foundation.

 Williams' work is included in the 2009 and 2011 editions of The Best American Magazine Writing and the 2003 and 2006 editions of The Best American Crime Writing.
 Her 2013 New Yorker article "Bones of Contention" explored the black-market fossil trade.
 The story was expanded into a book titled The Dinosaur Artist, published by the Hachette Book Group in 2018.

 Background

 Williams was born in Oxford, Mississippi, and grew up in Tupelo.
 She earned her undergraduate degree at the University of Mississippi, where she was a member of the Chi Omega sorority.
-She holds a MFA in fiction from Columbia University.
+She holds an MFA in fiction from Columbia University.

 She began reporting as an intern for The Washington Post and the Clarion-Ledger in Jackson, Mississippi.
 Later, Williams served as a staff writer for the Charlotte Observer.
 While working as a freelancer, Williams lectured at a number of universities including NYU, Emory, Pittsburgh, MIT and Mississippi.
 She is a former editor of Nieman Storyboard.
 In 2010, she left a position as executive editor of Boston Magazine to teach narrative writing at Harvard's Nieman Foundation.

 In June 2015, Williams joined the writing staff of The New Yorker.
 She was the Laventhol/Newsday Visiting Associate Professor at Columbia University's Graduate School of Journalism.